January 27, 1969

 Patton Oswalt: Talking for Clapping (2016)

-Patton Oswalt: Annihilation (2017), for which he was nominated for the Grammy Award for Best Comedy Album and a Primetime Emmy Award for Outstanding Writing for a Variety Special
+Patton Oswalt: Annihilation (2017), for which he was nominated for the Grammy Award for Best Comedy Album and the Primetime Emmy Award for Outstanding Writing for a Variety Special

-Patton Oswalt: I Love Everything (2020), for which he was nominated for the Grammy Award for Best Comedy Album and a Primetime Emmy Award for Outstanding Writing for a Variety Special
+Patton Oswalt: I Love Everything (2020), for which he was nominated for the Grammy Award for Best Comedy Album and the Primetime Emmy Award for Outstanding Writing for a Variety Special

 He was nominated for the Primetime Emmy Award for Outstanding Actor in a Short Form Series for his role as Himself in comedy web series An Emmy for Megan (2019).